icoloma/twitter-roulette/README.md

 We expected this to exist somewhere else, but it didn't.
 So we did it.

-This page will require a Twitter API key and search term, and it will perform a random search.
-Useful for IT events and such.
+This Chrome extension will pick a random tweet based on your search criteria, useful for IT events and promotions.
+It requires a Twitter API key.
 Developed in 48h, battle-tested at Codemotion Spain.

-The Twitter API does not serve proper CORS headers, so it doesn't support pure JavaScript JSON requests.
-In order to do this without a server, we had to package it as a Chrome Extension.
+The Twitter API does not serve proper CORS headers, so in order to do this without a server, it had to be packaged as a Chrome Extension.

+This extension is available <a href="https://chrome.google.com/webstore/detail/jidffkpleipkoohdmdjabocmehcemifm">at the Chrome Store</a>.

 ## Quick start